 As the saying goes, what gets measured gets managed.
 When it comes to understanding the effectiveness of learning management systems, you need clear insights and you need them, stat.
 Lacking cognisance of the impact your online training has on your users, overly challenging materials can go, well, unchallenged, struggling learners may feel neglected, and poor engagement will go unmanaged.

-There’s a reason an LMS’ reporting capabilities are often the deciding factor for buyers.
-Without it, you really have no clear insights into how effective your training strategy is, which in turn means you can wave goodbye to optimising both the learning experience and your ROI.
+There’s a reason why the reporting capabilities of a learning management system (LMS) are often the deciding factor for buyers.
+Without it, you really have no clear insights into how effective your training strategy is, which in turn means you can’t optimise either the learning experience or your return on investment (ROI).

 Still not a believer?
 We’ve narrowed down the reasons LMS reporting and analytics tools are so crucial to success in this article.

-Using data gathered from various LMS activities is the only way to ensure metrics are accurate and any resulting actions taken—such as improving the quality of learning resources, onboarding new users to the system or even selecting successors for job roles based on their learning outcomes—will be truly effective.
-Aligning this data withlearning or business objectivesis called data-driven decision making, and it’s just about the smartest way you can utilise your LMS in a corporate or eCommerce setting.
+Using data gathered from LMS reporting feature and from various learning activities is the only way to ensure metrics are accurate and any resulting actions taken—such as improving the quality of learning resources, onboarding new users to the system or even selecting successors for job roles based on their learning outcomes—will be truly effective.
+Aligning this data with learning or business objectives is called data-driven decision making, and it’s just about the smartest way you can utilise your LMS in a corporate or eCommerce setting.

 The ends will never justify the means in an eLearning environment, for two reasons.